two women meeting at restaurant

 To potentially get your student loans (federal or private) discharged in bankruptcy, you would have to prove that paying your loans would cause you “undue hardship” (to borrow a phrase right from the U.S. Bankruptcy Code).
 Proving that paying your loans would cause undue hardship typically involves passing the Brunner test.
 This is a tool bankruptcy courts use that basically lays out ways in which you might claim undue hardship.

-In short, it’s far from a sure thing, and the process is not especially clear-cut.
+In short, it’s far from a sure thing.
 But whether you’re 19 or 90 years old, your federal student loans will not just automatically expire after a period of non-payment — and failing to pay has some serious consequences.

 Alternative Options to Manage Student Loan Debt